282 pp., 6.125 x 9.25, 21 halftones, notes, bibl., index

 Awards & distinctions

-2016 Julia Cherry Spruill Prize, Southern Association of Women Historians
+2016 Julia Cherry Spruill Prize, Southern Association for Women Historians

 Honorable Mention, 2016 Letitia Woods Brown Prize, Association for Black Women Historians